 There are painters that change brushes with every kid and never double dip their brush, meaning that once the brush has touched the skin they won't touch another container of paint.
 These face painters usually carry dozens of brushes with them, and have a method in which after using a brush they rinse it, then they spray a sanitizer, like alcohol, on them, and let them dry fully before re using them.
 At a large festival that might require an extra person around doing that for you.
 At a small event you might just choose to take enough brushes so that the cleaning happens at home.

 Other painters choose to simply rinse their brush in between each kid in a small cup of water.
 For these kind of face painters we recommend using the Rinse Well as it provides you with a steady stream of clean water and allows you to keep your kit looking clean, instead of having a cup of dirty looking water on your table.
-It is also a great idea to add a few drops of Lush Brush, a great face painting brush soap that helps you get your brushes cleaner faster and has natural ingredients usually used as sanitizers.
+It is also a great idea to add a few drops of Jest Paint's Brush and Body Wash, a great face painting brush soap that helps you get your brushes cleaner faster and has natural ingredients usually used as sanitizers.

 A more compact option, if you don't have room for the Rinse Well, is the Airtight Stainless Steel Brush Washer, this great container comes with a grid that you can use to rub your brushes against to help remove all of the paint faster, and it helps to push the pigments down to the bottom of the container so that the surface of your water looks cleaner.
 It also comes with an airtight seal, so when you are done you can seal it and put in your kit without the risk of spills.